General disclosures

 The many years of experience of the Porsche AG Group’s Executive Board members in various areas within the Porsche AG Group or the Volkswagen Group as well as in other companies, combined with the regular meetings with the Sustainability Council, enable corporate decisions and the strategic direction to include sustainability matters.

-In principle, the entire Executive Board of the Porsche AG Group is responsible for the management of impacts, risks and opportunities.
+In principle, the Executive Board of Porsche AG is responsible for the management of impacts, risks and opportunities in the Porsche AG Group.
 This is regulated in the Rules of Procedure for the Executive Board.
 The responsibilities of the Supervisory Board are set out in the Rules of Procedure for the Supervisory Board of the Porsche AG Group.
-The responsibility for impacts, risks and opportunities arises from both the duty to monitor the Executive Board of the Porsche AG Group as well as the tasks of the Audit Committee in connection with non-financial reporting.
+The responsibility for impacts, risks and opportunities arises from both the duty to monitor the Executive Board of Porsche AG as well as the tasks of the Audit Committee in connection with non-financial reporting.

-Alongside the rules of procedure, the Group Sustainability Policy contains binding rules for the entire Porsche AG Group concerning the organization, internal processes, topic management, project implementation and communication of relevant sustainability topics.
+Alongside the rules of procedure, the Sustainability Policy contains binding rules for the entire Porsche AG Group concerning the organization, internal processes, topic management, project implementation and communication of relevant sustainability topics.
 They enable the Porsche AG Group to ensure that the sustainability strategy is known and implemented in the Porsche AG Group.
-More information about the group policy can be found in → E1 Climate change.
+More information about the policy can be found in E1 Climate change.

 Those overseeing the sustainability strategy report to the entire Executive Board on their topics on an ad hoc basis.
 The material impacts of the individual topics are managed operationally in the respective Executive Board portfolios.

-To control and measure sustainability in business processes and contributions to ESG aspects in a targeted way, the Porsche AG Group launched a software-based ESG management system in 2021.
+To control and measure sustainability in business processes and contributions to ESG aspects in a targeted way, the Porsche AG Group launched a software based ESG management system in 2021.
 Furthermore, the Porsche AG Group determined performance indicators, which illustrate material non-financial ESG contributions and transparently demonstrate the Porsche business model’s contribution to sustainable development.
 Some examples of these are the decarbonization index (DCI) or the proportion of women in management.

 Strategy workshops are held regularly to define the strategic direction and target-setting for sustainability.
 Target achievement is generally reported to and reviewed by the overseers of the sustainability strategy on a quarterly basis.
 Additional targets are defined and monitored directly by the responsible departments.